skrivle/react-stateful-component/packages/react-stateful-component/Readme.md

 # React Stateful Component

-**warning**: This is work in progress, api's might still change.

 React Stateful Component provides tools to create stateful React components using just functions.

 Features:

 *   Uses a reducer to manage state
 *   The reducer can schedule side effects following the same pattern as Elm and Reason-React
 *   Side effects are run outside of the component, meaning you can test your components without having to execute side effects
 *   life cycle hooks
 *   Subscriptions to handle communication with the "outside world"
 *   Static type checking with Flow

 #### > [TodoMVC example](https://github.com/vejersele/react-stateful-component-todo)